ic-labs/django-icekit/docs/topics/docker.rst

     $ docker rmi {image id}

-If you are running other ICEkit projects, then you only need to delete the image that starts with ``[project_name]`` - the other images will be used by other projects.
+If you are running other GLAMkit projects, then you only need to delete the image that starts with ``[project_name]`` - the other images will be used by other projects.
 To remove all "dangling" images (untagged and not referenced by a container)::